ndkoval/ndkoval.github.io/_pages/projects.md

 toc_label: Projects
 ---

-Only those projects where I had a key role are mentioned.
-For each of the projects short descriptions and links to the related blog posts, publications, and talks are attached.
+This page describes the projects where I have a key role, omitting the small ones.
+Each project description is equipped with related publications and public talks.

+## Synchronization Primitives for Kotlin coroutines

+## Lincheck: a framework for testing concurrent data structures on JVM

 ## Buffered Channels <a id="buffered-channels"/>
 *Improving data flow processing with new buffered channels in Kotlin Coroutines*